Baja Whale Watching and Kayaking

 You'll stay three days at our exclusive whale camp located at a remote beach on a barrier island in the heart of gray whale activity.
 In addition to whales, the lagoon is home to dolphins, sea lions, pelicans, and thousands of shorebirds.
 Your guides will introduce you to the desert plants, birds and other wildlife of Bahia de Magdalena on our Baja whale watching tour.

-Then head back over to Loreto for three days of Baja sea kayaking and camping on remote islands in Loreto Bay National Marine Park, where the surrounding water is a sanctuary for blue-footed boobies, fin and blue whales, dolphins and sea lions.
+Then head back over to Loreto for three or five days of Baja sea kayaking and camping on remote islands in Loreto Bay National Marine Park, where the surrounding water is a sanctuary for blue-footed boobies, fin and blue whales, dolphins and sea lions.
 The Sea of Cortez is a UNESCO World Heritage Site and offers the perfect blend of Baja kayaking, hiking and snorkeling.
 Abundant wildlife, massive whales, sunny weather and warm, crystalline waters make the Sea of Cortez one of the best winter adventure destinations in North America and Mexico.

 With each of these tours, your first and last nights will be hotel-based in Loreto with an extra hotel night between kayaking and whale watching.
 All activities are led by naturalist guides, who dish out tasty chile relleno and margaritas in tented beach camps at days end.
 You'll bring home a lifetime of memories.